sdbondi/p2p-chess/README.md

 # Privacy Chess ♔

 Ever get tired of chess.com sharing your catastrophic blunders with the world?
-Introducing privacy-chess, an end-to-end encrypted chess game using the [tari](https://github.com/tari-project/tari) testnet network.
+Introducing privacy-chess, an end-to-end encrypted chess game using the [tari](https://github.com/tari-project/tari) testnet network and no servers!

 ## Build